Annual Grants

 An exercise in brain health: how does exercise liberate neurotrophic factors?

-Principal investigator: Dr. Kate Thomas, Department of Surgical Sciences, University of Otago.
+Principal investigator: Dr. Kate Thomas, Department of Surgical Sciences, University of Otago

-Co-investigators: Dr Travis Gibbons Northern Arizona University, USA, Prof Cliff Abraham Psychology Department, University of Otago, Prof Phil Ainslie University of British Columbia, Canada
+Co-investigators: Dr Travis Gibbons, Northern Arizona University, USA, Prof Cliff Abraham Psychology Department, University of Otago, Prof Phil Ainslie, University of British Columbia, Canada

 The number of New Zealanders living with dementia is expected to double by 2050.
 With no effective treatments available, we need interventions that delay the onset of neurocognitive decline.
 Exercise promotes the release of brain-derived neurotrophic factor (BDNF), a key protein that maintains brain function.
 We have unique methods that allow us to characterise the production of BDNF and its movement in circulation into, out of and across the brain in response to high-intensity exercise in young, healthy adults.
 This insight will improve understanding of the potential of exercise to maximise BDNF availability and therefore improve healthy brain ageing.